corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/tools-config-obfuscator.md

 ## How deobfuscation works

-You deobfuscate an obfuscated configuration file by starting the respective node, Firewall component, or service (for example, a [Corda: Enterprise Edition  Network Manager service](../../../../../en/platform/corda/1.5/cenm.html)).
+You deobfuscate an obfuscated configuration file by starting the respective node, Firewall component, or service (for example, a [Corda Enterprise Network Manager service](../../../../../en/platform/corda/1.5/cenm.html)).

 You cannot use the Configuration Obfuscator tool to deobfuscate an obfuscated file directly.
 This is intentional in order to prevent a potential security risk where plain text passwords could be revealed by just running the tool again.